scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 DRKey is a key distribution system that scales well with the number of endpoints in the network.
 It relies on two things:

-* Two sides of a key: A fast side, and a slow side.
+* Two sides of a key: a fast side, and a slow side.
 Sometimes called fast and slow side of the derivation.
   The ability of deriving a key very quickly on the fast side is necessary for most of its use cases.
 * A grouping of endpoints (such as ASes): The pieces necessary to derive a key, namely the L1 keys, are communicated to each keystore at each grouping (e.g., a keystore per AS).

 The questions related to DRKey are the following ones (not comprehensive):

-* Do we want to have any possible authorization that is at the moment carried out at the data-plane, be moved to the control-plane?
-This could include e.g. authorization to deliver traffic depending on the source, but also things like port numbers/ranges per source, etc.
+* Do we want to have any possible authorization that is at the moment carried out at the data-plane to be moved to the control-plane?
+This could include e.g. authorization to deliver traffic depending on the source, but also information like port numbers/ranges per source, etc.
   * Could this obsolete firewalls?
 What else would be necessary?
   * What do we mean when we say "authorize transit"?
 * Could perfect forward secrecy DRKey be useful, and should we research it?